-7.4.3.1 The critical welds of crane pedestals or kingposts are to be subjected to the following nondestructive testing to the satisfaction of the attending Surveyor, prior to testing:

-- a) 100% volumetric NDT of all critical butt welds in the crane pedestals or kingposts, including any transition pieces between the pedestal and crane slewing ring. - b) 100% surface NDT on both sides of critical fillet welds in the pedestal or kingpost and transition pieces.

-7.4.3.2 A load rating vs. boom angle chart with clearly legible letters and figures on durable material is to be securely fixed to the crane in a location easily visible to the operator.
-Where more than one boom length is supplied, or where more than one rating is applicable to a boom (e.g., static rating and dynamic rating), a chart should be supplied for each.
-See 7.3.6.

-7.4.3.3 For cranes with telescoping booms, it is to be demonstrated that the sequence of telescoping is such that the thickest boom sections are extended first.

-7.4.3.4 After load testing, at least 10% random surface NDT on both sides of critical welds, such as circumferential welds, in the pedestal, kingpost, and transition pieces is to be carried out to the satisfaction of the attending Surveyor.

-7.4.3.5 For cranes that are to be certified for lifting of personnel, all applicable requirements for personnel lifting of Section 8.1 are to be examined and verified.
-All safety devices and features are to be tested and personnel emergency recovery, performed in accordance with the submitted manufacturer's procedures, is to be demonstrated to the attending Surveyor.

-7.4.3.6 Where cranes are installed on a vessel or offshore unit during new construction and are placed in service before delivery of the vessel or offshore unit, a repeat load test in accordance with 7.3 will be required to be carried out 30 days prior to delivery of the vessel or offshore unit.

-7.4.3.7 In addition to the Load Testing, initial survey is to include confirmatory testing to demonstrate the dynamic braking effectiveness.
+- 6.4.3.1 The critical welds of pedestals or kingposts are to be subjected to the following nondestructive testing to the satisfaction of the attending Surveyor, prior to testing: - a) 100% volumetric NDT of all critical butt welds in the pedestals or kingposts, including any transition pieces between the pedestal and slewing ring. - b) 100% surface NDT on both sides of critical fillet welds in the pedestal or kingpost and transition pieces. - 6.4.3.2 A load rating vs. boom angle chart with clearly legible letters and figures on durable material is to be securely fixed to the lifting appliance in a location easily visible to the operator.
+Where more than one boom length is supplied, or where more than one rating is applicable to a boom (e.g., static rating and dynamic rating), a chart is to be supplied for each.
+See 6.3.6. - 6.4.3.3 For lifting appliances with telescoping booms, it is to be demonstrated that the sequence of telescoping is such that the thickest boom sections are extended first. - 6.4.3.4 After load testing, at least 10% random surface NDT on both sides of critical welds, such as circumferential welds, in the pedestal, kingpost, and transition pieces is to be carried out to the satisfaction of the attending Surveyor. - 6.4.3.5 For lifting appliances that are to be certified for lifting of personnel, all applicable requirements for personnel lifting of Section 7.1 are to be examined and verified.
+All safety devices and features are to be tested and personnel emergency recovery, performed in accordance with the submitted manufacturer's procedures, is to be demonstrated to the attending Surveyor. - 6.4.3.6 Where lifting appliances are installed on a vessel or offshore unit during new construction and are placed in service before delivery of the vessel or offshore unit, a repeat load test in accordance with 6.3 will be required to be carried out 30 days prior to delivery of the vessel or offshore unit. - 6.4.3.7 A confirmatory testing to demonstrate the dynamic braking effectiveness is to be performed.
 Dynamic braking is to be tested by cycling the luffing, hoisting and folding drives, as applicable, at their rated load and corresponding maximum speeds, over a sufficient range of motion for a period of at least 5 minutes.

-7.4.3.8 Upon satisfactory completion of survey and testing after installation, a Register of Lifting Appliances may be issued which will also contain the works testing certificates and reports.

-7.4.4 Motion Compensation Systems On-Board
+6.4.4 Motion Compensation Systems On-Board

-7.4.4.1 Motion compensation systems are to be functionally tested to the satisfaction of the Surveyor in accordance with the manufacturer's testing requirements and approved trial protocol.
+6.4.4.1 Motion compensation systems are to be functionally tested to the satisfaction of the Surveyor in accordance with the manufacturer's testing requirements and approved trial protocol.
 This functional testing is to be carried out during subsequent retesting surveys.
-This testing need not be conducted to the maximum safe working load of the crane.
+This testing need not be conducted to the maximum safe working load of the lifting appliance.

-7.4.5 Rope Tensioning Systems On-Board
+6.4.5 Rope Tensioning Systems On-Board

-7.4.5.1 Rope tensioning systems are to be functionally tested to the satisfaction of the Surveyor in accordance with the manufacturer's testing requirements and approved trial protocol.
+6.4.5.1 Rope tensioning systems are to be functionally tested to the satisfaction of the Surveyor in accordance with the manufacturer's testing requirements and approved trial protocol.
 This functional testing is to be carried out during subsequent retesting surveys.
-This testing need not be conducted to the maximum safe working load of the crane.
+This testing need not be conducted to the maximum safe working load of the lifting appliance.